mbhall88/nohuman/README.md

           If not specified, no `kraken2` log is saved.

   -t, --threads <INT>
-          Number of threads to use in kraken2 (and compression, if applicable)
+          Number of threads to use in kraken2

           [default: 1]

+      --compression-threads <INT>
+          Number of threads to use for compression.

+          Defaults to the same value as `--threads` if not specified by the user.

+      --overwrite
+          Allow overwriting of existing output files.

+          If not provided, the process will error out if the output file(s) already exist.

   -v, --verbose
           Set the `nohuman` logging level to verbose

+  -s, --stats <STATS_FILE>
+          Generate a stats file (JSON format) with run information

   -h, --help
           Print help (see a summary with '-h')